ama-bit/salty-passwords/README.md

 # 🧑‍🍳 Peppered Passwords 🔏
 ## Python Hashing Demo

-This interactive Python demo explores secure password storage, covering techniques like hashing, salting, peppering, slow hashing, and rate limiting.
+This interactive Python demo is a small learning project that walks through basic password security ideas like **hashing, salting, peppering, slow hashing, and rate limiting** to show why simply hashing a password *isn’t* enough, using Python’s standard library.

-You'll learn why basic hashing alone isn't enough to protect sensitive data, using only Python’s standard library for clear, accessible explanations.

 ---